ap0llo/changelog/docs/integrations.md

 ## Configuring integrations

 By default, no integrations are enabled.
-To specify the integration provider, use the using the `changelog:integrations:provider` setting in `changelog.settings.json`:
+To specify the integration provider, use the using the `changelog:integrations:provider` setting:

 ```json
 {